magemello/license-check/readme.md

 > license-check is a npm plugin to check the presence of a specific header in all the files of a project, and give to you a log of all the files where the header is missing.
 Never miss again a license header in a file.

->If you want to run this plugin from gulp you can use[gulp-license-check](https://github.com/magemello/gulp-license-check).
+>If you want to run this plugin from gulp you can use [gulp-license-check](https://github.com/magemello/gulp-license-check).
 ## Install

 ```